How to Build a Pumping Schedule for Going Back to Work

 You're already doing the hard part.
 The logistics are figure-out-able.

 Ready to take the guesswork out of tracking your pumping output?
-Download Milk & Minutes free on the App Store — log your first session in under a minute.
+Download Milk & Minutes free on the App Store or Google Play — log your first session in under a minute.

 Sources